 Death seems to have shaken him up, and he fancies he has fallen, whereas he has only found his level.
 He has, to be sure, lost his paint, as a peacock may his tail.
-That only puts an end to his strutting; for,
+That only puts an end to his strutting; for, should be held responsible for its appearing on the paper.
+The hypercritic, I know, will ascribe its evolvement to the circuitous action of the spinozial gland, influencing the unconscious cerebrum of his own pighead; but such opinions never amount to very much, only with unconscious idiots.

-"Pigmies are pigmies still, though perched on Alps, Aud pyramids are pyramids in vales."
+"Pigmies are pigmies still, though perched on Alps, And pyramids are pyramids in vales."